akemimadoka/LLVMCMakeBackend/README.md

 Build
 ----

 This project depends on LLVM 13.
-So installing it first is needed, by `apt install llvm-13-dev` (add [llvm apt source](https://apt.llvm.org/) first) or somewhat.
+So installing it first is needed, by `apt install llvm-13-dev` (add [llvm apt source](https://apt.llvm.org/) first) or build them yourself.
 Then run

 ```
 mkdir build && cd build